 Definition: The number of parents/guardians/caregivers that actively participated in an (indoor/outdoor/virtual) EarlyON program either with their children or separately.
 A parent/guardian/caregiver is counted once during the calendar year.
 For example, if the parent/guardian/caregiver of 4-year-old John participated in both an in-person (outdoor or indoor program) and a virtual program, the parent/guardian/caregiver would be counted once.
-If the parent/guardian/caregiver would also be counted once.
+If the parent/guardian/caregiver only participated in a virtual program, the parent/guardian/caregiver would also be counted once.